osjacky430/ros_pkg_template/README.md

 - [include-what-you-use](https://include-what-you-use.org/)

-  This one is a bit tricky, you probably needs to follow there [installation guide](https://github.com/include-what-you-use/include-what-you-use#how-to-build)
+  This one is a bit tricky, you probably need to follow there [installation guide](https://github.com/include-what-you-use/include-what-you-use#how-to-build)

 - [CPPcheck](http://cppcheck.sourceforge.net/)